 It is now clear that website accessibility isn’t just a nice add-on feature on your business website, it’s a must-have!

-The ultimate website accessibility checklist
+The ultimate website accessibility checklist for small businesses

 Use this website accessibility checklist to expand your inclusive marketing strategy: